 That’s why I suggested that my partner and I eat our meals together.
 It’s been totally enjoyable for both of us.

 What’s really special about eating together is that it helps us talk about anything and everything.

 If we are having breakfast, we can talk about the past day’s events and the present day’s planned activities.

-If we are having dinner, we recount the day’s activities to each other; it’s how we effortlessly talk about ourselves without feeling bored.
+If we are eating dinner, we recount the day’s activities to each other; it’s how we effortlessly talk about ourselves without feeling bored.

 And the best part is, you won’t even know you’re both talking until you finish eating.

-My boyfriend doesn’t like seeing me upset or angry because he knows how I get when my mood changes.
+My husband doesn’t like seeing me upset or angry because he knows how I get when my mood changes.